Companies Can Stop Deforestation Now

 “Climate change is bad for farmers and agriculture.
 Drought, flooding and hotter growing conditions threaten the world’s food supply and contribute to food insecurity,” states the letter, which will appear in today’s Washington Post and Financial Times.
 “As world leaders convene in Paris you will have an opportunity to take action on climate change that could significantly change our world for the better.”

 “It’s extraordinary to see these iconic food companies, many of which are long-standing competitors, unite at this pivotal moment to urge our political leaders to act swiftly and decisively on global warming, which poses a direct threat to global food supplies,” said Mindy Lubber, president of Ceres.

-CEO signatories pledged to boost their companies’ sustainability efforts, to advocate achievable, enforceable science-based carbon reduction targets and to share their best practices to encourage other companies to join their effort.
+CEO signatories pledged to boost their companies’ sustainability efforts, to advocate achievable, enforceable science-based carbon reduction targets and to share their best practices.

 Mars President and CEO Grant Reid said, “As a society we face immense challenges, including climate change, water scarcity and deforestation.
 We cannot stand back and simply accept these things as they are.
 We’re calling on the business community and global leaders to work together to set a new way forward.
 We can and must, do more.”